rossetti-gov/identity-dev-docs/_pages/testing.md

   - **Return to SP URL** — *SAML only*<br>The URL of the SP which login.gov provides to users when they wish to go directly to the SP site or cancel out of authentication.
 For example `https://app.agency.gov`
   - **Attribute bundle**<br>The possible [user attributes]({{ site.baseurl }}/attributes) to be requested by your app.
 Note for LOA1, only the UUID and `email` can be requested.
   - **Active**<br>Used to activate or deactivate the client.
-5. One all application details have been filled out, click **Create** to register the client with the login.gov IdP in the agency integration environment.
+4. One all application details have been filled out, click the **Create** button to register the client with the login.gov IdP in the agency integration environment.
-6. Start testing!
-The login.gov team will work with you along the way.
+5. Start testing!
+The login.gov team will work with you along the way to resolve any issues.